andrelohmann/vagrant-kubespray/README.md

 ### Prerequisites

   * Ubuntu Server minimized installed to the server
+  * User k8s is created and has sudo permissions without password
   * Add your public key for remote access
   * Install ansible